Orfium/toolbox/documentation/docs/modules/request.md

 });
 ```

+### Multiple Instances

-If you need multiple instances:
+If you need to fetch data from multiple sources, then you can create multiple instances.

 ```jsx title="/src/providers/instance.tsx"
 import { createAPIInstance } from '@orfium/toolbox';